zachafif/treeclassify/README.md

 Recent development in the field of forest inventory moved toward the application of remote sensing method such as Light Detection and Ranging (LiDAR) for conducting forest inventory.
 As LiDAR method works by using pulsed lasers to detect and measure the return from the emitted laser beam that interacted with terrain and object surfaces, it provide range data in the form of three-dimensional point clouds that can penetrate canopy.
 Thus, it can capture the structure of the forest down to each tree.

 ![image](https://github.com/user-attachments/assets/94a1fbdf-b211-4e7b-9874-b9c8935ab5fd)
+(source: UNAVCO)

 While the acquisition technology can capture detailed data, it need a statistical model in order to generate automatic tree species information.
 Such modelling can be done using machine learning approaches to correlate tree species with LiDAR data.
 In this project, we will use random forest algorithm to classify tree species from LiDAR data.

 ## Related Works
-Related works related to this project serve as benchmark for the developed model,
+Related works related to this project serve as benchmark for the developed model summarized in this table,

 ![image](https://github.com/user-attachments/assets/1db01852-bdd4-4024-ac2e-dc2a38a19450)